Definitely-not-AWS-Workshops/workshop-2-blog/content/14-Experiments-With-GitHub-Actions-Concurrency-Group/_index.md

 pre : " <b> 14. </b> "
 ---

 Let's first explore several situations to understand why you might need the *concurrency group* feature.
-Then, you can conduct a series of experiments, independent of the AWSome Books project, to examine how implementing *concurrency group*s can significantly enhance the efficiency of the CI/CD pipeline.
+Then, you can conduct a series of experiments, independent of the AWSome Books project, to examine how implementing *concurrency group* can significantly enhance the efficiency of the CI/CD pipeline.

 #### Content